Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, Schertz Bank&Trust holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Schertz Bank&Trust to additional regulatory scrutiny.
+According to FDIC financial data, Schertz Bank&Trust holds a Tier 1 capital ratio of 10.20%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Schertz Bank&Trust has a strong buffer to absorb potential losses.

 Key Financial Metrics